-Why Are Rental Application Fees Important?
+Why Are Tenant Application Fees Important?

 Although it might seem unnecessary at first, rental application fees actually protect landlords and all prospective tenants.
 The fees generally are used for tenant screening.
-Tenant screening is essential for landlords to know the criminal background, credit history and possible evictions of applicants.
-Landlords must ensure that their properties, other tenants and the general community around the rental are protected from a variety of situations.
+Tenant screening is essential for landlords to know the criminal background, credit history, and possible evictions of applicants.
+Landlords must ensure that their properties, other tenants, and the general community around the rental are protected from a variety of situations.
 As a tenant, you want to make sure future neighbors or other tenants living on the property are responsible and trustworthy as well.

 What do Rental Application Fees Include?

-As previously mentioned, the rental application fee is usually always used for tenant screening which includes a background check, credit check and often an eviction report.
-These are highly important things for landlords to be aware of before they sign a lease with a tenant – they need to know of any red flags beforehand and trust that their tenants will be able to pay rent fully and on time each month.
+As previously mentioned, the rental application fee is usually always used for tenant screening which includes a background check, credit check, and often an eviction report.
+These are highly important things for landlords to be aware of before they sign a lease agreement with a tenant – they need to know of any red flags beforehand and trust that their tenants will be able to pay rent fully and on time each month.
 To receive a background and credit report, landlords must go through third-party services to get this information.
 Application fees will sometimes cover the administrative fees as well, but this can vary from state to state.

-What is the Average Rental Application Fee?
+Average Rental Application Fee

 Do’s and Don’ts of Rental Application Fees

-Landlords and tenants alike both have things they need to remember and be educated about when it comes to rental application fees.
-Like we said above, renters don’t like paying the fees and landlords don’t like charging them – but, because they are necessary, there is a proper way to go about the process.
+As noted previously, renters don’t like paying the fees and landlords don’t like charging them – but, because they are necessary, there is a proper way to go about the process.